Ministry of Unification: History

 The Ministry of Unification takes charge of overall unification matters, including formulating policies on unification, inter-Korean dialogue, exchanges, cooperation, and humanitarian assistance; analyzing North Korea's situation; providing unification education; and promoting unification.

 Under previous minister Yu Woo-ik, the ministry consisted of one office for planning and coordination; three bureaus for unification policy, inter-Korean exchanges and cooperation, and humanitarian cooperation; one special bureau for the Gaeseong Industrial Complex project; and five affiliated agencies on unification education, inter-Korean dialogue, transit between the South and the North, settlement support for dislocated North Koreans and inter-Korean consultations on exchanges and cooperation.
 However, in 2008, the ministry was significantly downsized as part of an efficiency restructuring of government.

-During Park Geun-hye administration, the MOU has assigned nine core tasks and three cooperative tasks in order to settle peace and establish a foundation for a unified Korea considering the security circumstances and national consensus.
+During the Park Geun-hye administration, the MOU has assigned nine core tasks and three cooperative tasks in order to settle peace and establish a foundation for a unified Korea considering the security circumstances and national consensus.

 During the Moon Jae-in administration, the MOU had initiated several tasks to ease the tension with North Korea.
-Initiatives and plans including Asian Highway 1 and AH6 (highway), Trans-Korean Main Line.
+Initiatives and plans including Asian Highway 1 and AH6 highway, Trans-Korean Main Line.
 Also, Pyongyang and Seoul agreed to build a liaison office in Kaesong, nearby Kaesong Industrial Region.